Alice in Gothic Land

 I have my own video podcast “You are Gothic but you don’t know it”, where I help people learn more about their identity by analysing books, TV series and films.

 The Writing Journey

-Whenever I have an idea, I have to write it down on scrap paper, in a notebook, on the margins of my books or my phone!
+I was only 8 when I first started writing a diary, and I haven’t stopped since.
+Whenever I have an idea, I write it down on scrap paper, in a notebook, on the margins of my books or on my phone!

-How can the Gothic help you?
+How can I help you?

 Exploring different writings, including your own, and reading a great variety of books can help you to overcome difficult times.
 But not only that: it can also open many doors at a personal and a professional level.

 When working on novels, series or films with Gothic elements, you are allowing yourself to go deep down your very personal ancestral knowledge, your unconscious mind but also your fears.

 The shadow that lurks in the dark of your repressed desires is the voice that will bring you balance.

 When writing your life stories in your journal or your diary, you inevitably explore the uncanny, otherness and the sublime through a great variety of symbols, motifs, tropes and characters that will help you know yourself better.
 All these elements allow us to have modern discourses on gender, psychoanalysis, health and body, politics, and the monsters of the mind.

 I can help you find your own voice through your critical thinking and become happier with who you are.